kudobuilder/kudo/keps/0008-framework-testing.md

 As a Framework Developer, I...

 * *Must* be able to validate that my changes do not break my Frameworks and that my features work correctly.
-* *Must* be able to write tests for many different valid (and invalid) configurations.
+* *Must* be able to write test cases for many different valid (and invalid) configurations.
 * *Want to* be able to author tests in a declarative language, without resorting to writing code in a normal programming language.
 * *Must* be able to easily understand test results and failures.
 * *Must* be able to incorporate KUDO Framework plans into my tests.